joshferrara/hahascale.lol/index.md

 ### Introduction

 Communicating through text is hard.
-Apparently, reacting to the stupid things your hilarious friends say is also difficult, because you've invented "words" like `haha`, `lol`, `rofl`, and `lmao` to show when something is funny to you.
+Apparently, reacting to the things your hilarious friends say is also difficult, because you've invented "words" like `haha`, `lol`, `rofl`, and `lmao` to show when something is funny to you.

 On top of the ridiculous words you've invented, it's _still_ impossible to tell when one thing is funnier than another.
 Is `hahaha` more or less funny than `lol`?
 Is `😂` stronger than `💀`?
 More importantly, how many skull emojis does it take before we collectively agree you're being dramatic?
 Animals.